AishwaryaHastak/Alzheimer-s-Detection/README.md

 1. **SMOTE** (Synthetic Minority Over-sampling Technique): Equalized the instance counts across all classes.

-2.** Manual Augmentation**: Boosted the number of instances in underrepresented classes while retaining the overall class distribution.
+2. **Manual Augmentation**: Boosted the number of instances in underrepresented classes while retaining the overall class distribution.
 This approach maintained the relative differences in instance counts, offering a better representation of real-world conditions

 **Result**: The model performs better when the class distribution closely mirrors real-life scenarios, providing a more accurate reflection of actual conditions.